 Total Weight: 2.5 grams

 The US minted the 1960 dime with no mint mark and also the 1960 D dime.
-You can find the mint mark on the front side of the coin.
+The mint mark, when present, can be found on the reverse side of the coin.

 Double Die Error